 Reasons Your Long-Term Disability Claim Will Be Denied or Terminated

 There are multiple reasons long-term disability coverage can be denied or canceled.
-Whether you have coverage under a group plan governed by the Employee Retirement Income Security Act (ERISA) or an individual policy, it’s always important to review your policy for reasons your benefits can be terminated.
+Whether you have coverage under a group plan governed by the Employee Retirement Income Security Act (ERISA) or an individual disability insurance policy, it’s always important to review your policy for reasons your benefits can be terminated.
 Here we will touch on the most common reasons your long-term disability claim will be denied.

 Pre-existing Medical Conditions